Tanmay-boop-hash/24B0394_AIC/README.md

 # Fashion-MNIST Classification using ResNet50

-This project uses **transfer learning** with a pre-trained **ResNet50** convolutional neural network to classify images from the [Fashion-MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) into 10 categories of clothing and accessories.
+This project uses **transfer learning** with a pre-trained **ResNet50** convolutional neural network to classify images from the [Fashion-MNIST dataset](https://drive.google.com/drive/folders/1qZNwYOW53GZYZjpmsSpZMBNh1PEQumnb?usp=sharing) into 10 categories of clothing and accessories.
+It explores key deep learning concepts including transfer learning, freezing layers, fine-tuning, and data augmentation.

 ## Dataset